Doug Pederson: 2020

-2021 year off

 After reports that Pederson had discussions with the Seahawks about their open offensive coordinator position, it was reported that Pederson would choose to take a year off from coaching in the 2021 season.
-During the 2021 season, Pederson had made visits to practices with the Colts and Bears, and he was a contributor to The 33rd Team, which describes itself as a "football Think Tank."
-Entering the 2022 offseason, Pederson was reportedly drawing interest from the Broncos, Vikings, Jaguars, Bears and Saints for their head coaching vacancies — He would receive interviews from the latter three teams on December 30, January 12, and January 30, respectively.
+During the 2021 season, Pederson made visits to practices with the Colts and Bears and he was a contributor to The 33rd Team.

 Jacksonville Jaguars

+2022

-Pederson was hired on February 4, 2022, to become the head coach of the Jacksonville Jaguars.
-He became the Jaguars' seventh permanent head coach and ninth overall head coach in franchise history.
+On February 4, 2022, Pederson was hired as head coach of the Jacksonville Jaguars.
+His first win with the Jaguars was the Week 2 defeat of the Indianapolis Colts by 24–0.

-Pederson's first win as the Jaguars head coach came in Week 2 with the Jaguars defeating the Indianapolis Colts 24–0.
-The next week, quarterback Trevor Lawrence had a career day throwing for 262 yards and three touchdowns in a 38–10 win over the Los Angeles Chargers.
 In Week 4, Pederson returned to Lincoln Financial Field in Philadelphia for a game against his former team, the Philadelphia Eagles, who were the only remaining undefeated team that season.
-As Pederson walked out onto the field before the game, he received a standing ovation from the crowd.
 Despite the Jaguars getting an early 14–0 lead, the Eagles came back and won the game 29–21.
 After the game, Pederson did a jersey/jacket swap with Eagles center Jason Kelce.
-Despite starting the season 3–7, the Jaguars would come out of their bye-week winning six of their last seven games, finishing 9–8 and winning the division for the first time since 2017.
-The Jaguars became the third team since the 1970 AFL/NFL merger to draft first overall then win their division in the following season, after the 2004 Chargers and 2008 Dolphins.
+Despite starting the season 3–7, the Jaguars came out of their bye week and won six of their last seven games, finishing 9–8 and winning the division for the first time since 2017.
+The Jaguars became the third team since the 1970 AFL–NFL merger, along with the 2004 San Diego Chargers and the 2008 Miami Dolphins, to draft first overall and then win their division in the following season.

-In the Wild Card round against the Los Angeles Chargers, the Jaguars committed five turnovers in the first half and found themselves down 27–0 in the second quarter, but they managed to rally and win 31–30 off a field goal by Riley Patterson in the final three seconds.
+In the Wild Card Round against the Los Angeles Chargers, the Jaguars committed five turnovers in the first half and found themselves down 27–0 in the second quarter, but they managed to rally and win 31–30 off a field goal by Riley Patterson in the final seconds.
 The 27-point comeback was the third largest in NFL playoff history, and the largest in franchise history.
 The Jaguars also became the first team in NFL playoff history to win a playoff game with an in-game turnover margin of −5.
+The Jaguars saw their season end in the next round with a 27–20 loss in the Divisional Round to the Kansas City Chiefs, the eventual Super Bowl winners.

+2023

+Before Jacksonville's December 4 appearance on Monday Night Football, their record was 8–3.
+The Jaguars eventually had a late-season collapse and lost four straight games.
+Following a loss to the Tennessee Titans in Week 18, the Jaguars fell to a final record of 9–8 and missed the playoffs and the chance to win the AFC South, finishing second behind the Houston Texans.

+2024

+The Jaguars lost their first four games in 2024 and never got back on track.
+An embarrassing 52–6 loss to the Detroit Lions in Week 11 fueled reporters' speculation that "the end could be nigh" for Pederson's job.
+He continued to coach the Jaguars but was fired the morning after the team's final game of the 4–13 season that, as reported, "fell seismically short of owner Shad Khan's expectations."